Fintech / Transaction

 Input Layer

-• Streamlined through smart defaults for common scenarios
+Captures transaction details; a streamline through smart defaults for common scenarios.

 Validation Layer